 First of all, the festival unveils the projects related to spiritual communities, rituals and cultural roots of spirituality itself.
-These subjects are addressed primarily in two ambitious and geographically vast art projects: Piotr Zbierski’s “Echoes Shades” curated by Peggy Sue Amison and “The Cham Project” by Nicola Lo Calzo, whose presentation is staged in collaboration with Joanne Mercier, a curator.
+These subjects are addressed primarily in two ambitious and geographically vast art projects: Piotr Zbierski’s “Echoes Shades” curated by Peggy Sue Amison and “The Cham Project” by Nicola Lo Calzo, whose presentation is staged in collaboration with Jeanne Mercier, a curator.

 For almost a decade, Lo Calzo has conducted a visual investigation into the postcolonial heritage of the 21st century Atlantic region.
 The photographer travels to the historic sites in the North and South America, Europe and Africa to collect narratives and document the intangible remnants of the tragic past.
 Preserving their beliefs and identity constituted the last forms of resistance against the colonial oppression for hundreds of millions of people who were deported from the African continent to another geographic location and forced to perform the slave labor.
 Lo Calzo guides us through the spiritual traditions of Africa, conveys their daily manifestations maintained by the subsequent generations of slaves and demonstrates the power of collective experience to stifle the dramatic past.
 In addition, his project illustrates how religious rituals were transformed by the age of colonialism and slavery.